 - Parodied often in The Simpsons.

-- Another Simpsons example is when Homer asked for no sign.
+- Inverted in "And Maggie Makes Three", when Homer asks for no sign.

-- After Homer realises that he can't afford to send Lisa to an independent school, he walks past a music shop:
+- In "Lisa's Sax", when Homer realizes that he can't afford to send Lisa to an independent school, he walks past a music shop:

 Homer: Musical instruments?
 Could that be a way to encourage a gifted child?
 Just give me a sign!